openwisp/openwisp-firmware-upgrader/docs/user/persistent-mass-upgrades.rst

 .. image:: https://raw.githubusercontent.com/openwisp/openwisp-firmware-upgrader/docs/docs/images/1.4/persistent-upgrades/mass-upgrade-confirm.png
     :target: https://raw.githubusercontent.com/openwisp/openwisp-firmware-upgrader/docs/docs/images/1.4/persistent-upgrades/mass-upgrade-confirm.png

-The flag is locked in once the mass upgrade leaves the ``idle`` state, so it cannot be changed midway through a running batch.
+The flag is locked in once the mass upgrade starts, so it cannot be changed midway through a running batch.
+While the batch is still ``idle`` or ``scheduled`` the flag can still be changed.

 Using the REST API
 ~~~~~~~~~~~~~~~~~~